 - oatmeal and nuts to top

 - In a food processor, pulse oats until almost flour- I still like little pieces of oats left.
-Pour into a large bowl and add wheat flour,spices, baking soda, and nuts.
+Place in a large bowl and add wheat flour,baking soda, salt, spices and nuts.

-- In a separate bowl, whisk together pumpkin puree, maple syrup, oil, and two eggs.
+- In a separate bowl, whisk together pumpkin puree, maple syrup, melted butter (or oil), and two eggs.
 I like to extra nuttiness the nut oil adds but you can also use melted butter or coconut oil.
 Pour into dry ingredients.
 Stir until just combined (don't over stir!)